Minimizing Kidnap Risk

 This case study identifies how focused surveillance can be utilized to identify and exploit weaknesses and enable efficient and successful attack planning, even against a defended ‘hard’ target such as a Former Italian Prime Minister.

-Just as the Red Brigade terrorist group did in the case study, hostiles will be trying to gather as much intelligence on the target’s pattern of life as possible, asking themselves the following questions and many more:
+Just as the Red Brigade terrorist group did in the case study, hostiles will be trying to gather as much intelligence services on the target’s pattern of life as possible, asking themselves the following questions and many more:

 - Is there security, are they aware, are they armed, are they any good?